Pverheijen/pythontorust/content/blog/setup/003-deploying.md

 ---
-title: "Deploying a static website made with Zola to Netlify"
+title: "003 Deploying a static website made with Zola to Netlify"
 date: 2024-09-18
 ---